ThorstenDoherr/searchengine/doc/searchengine.md

 #### screen
 <code>screen(*Sproperty* [, *value*])</code>
 sets various screen properties determining the look of the execution window of the <b>Batch Mode</b> and to some extend of the command window:
-screen(‚Äúwidth‚Äù, 550) sets the screen with to 550 pixel.
+screen(ìwidthî, 550) sets the screen with to 550 pixel.
-screen(‚Äúheight‚Äù,400) sets the screen height to 400 pixel.
+screen(ìheightî,400) sets the screen height to 400 pixel.
-screen(‚Äúleft‚Äù,100) sets the screen coordinate of the top left corner to 100 pixel.
+screen(ìleftî,100) sets the screen coordinate of the top left corner to 100 pixel.
-screen(‚Äútop‚Äù,100) sets the screen coordinate of the top left corner to 100 pixel.
+screen(ìtopî,100) sets the screen coordinate of the top left corner to 100 pixel.
-screen(‚Äúhide‚Äù) hides the screen.
+screen(ìhideî) hides the screen.
-screen(‚Äúmaximize‚Äù) maximizes the screen.
+screen(ìmaximizeî) maximizes the screen.
-screen(‚Äúminimize‚Äù) minimizes the screen.
+screen(ìminimizeî) minimizes the screen.
-screen(‚Äúnormal‚Äù) switches the screen from maximized/minimized state into normal state .
+screen(ìnormalî) switches the screen from maximized/minimized state into normal state .
-screen(‚Äúbackcolor‚Äù, ‚Äú0,0,0‚Äù) sets the back color of the screen in RGB format.
+screen(ìbackcolorî, ì0,0,0î) sets the back color of the screen in RGB format.
-screen(‚Äúforecolor‚Äù, ‚Äú25,245,75‚Äù) sets the fore color of the screen in RGB format.
+screen(ìforecolorî, ì25,245,75î) sets the fore color of the screen in RGB format.
-screen(‚Äúfont‚Äù, ‚ÄúCourier New‚Äù) sets the font.
+screen(ìfontî, ìCourier Newî) sets the font.
-screen(‚Äúfontsize‚Äù, 9) sets the font size in points.
+screen(ìfontsizeî, 9) sets the font size in points.
 Only the font and color related properties are supported by the command window.
 [[Batch Mode]](#batch-mode)
 [[File>Command]](#filecommand)